The Khajuraho Churches gained popularity for the sex sculpture, but 90% of the

-The walls of the Khajuraho temples are luxuriantly decorated with beautifully carved sculptures.
+The temples of Khajuraho are highly decorated with artfully carved sculptures.

-Although temples of Khajuraho are famed for the sex sculptures,
+Although temples of Khajuraho are famed for their "porno" sculptures,

-sexual themes are covering less than 10% of the temples sculpture.
+sexual themes are covering less than 10% of the temples walls sculpture.

-most sex scene panels are balanced with the non-
+most erotic scene panels are in proportional balance with the non-

 The images are covering numerous